Christine J Cynn, Ph.D

 Christine Cynn received her Ph.D. in English from Columbia University, where her dissertation focused on representations of race, sexuality and disease in the nineteenth-century United States.
 After completing the Ph.D., Cynn was awarded a Fulbright to teach at the University of Cocody and to research HIV prevention policies in Abidjan, Côte d’Ivoire, and an Andrew W. Mellon Post-doctoral Fellowship in Women’s Studies at Barnard College, where she also served as Assistant Director of Africana Studies.

-Cynn has published articles in journals such as Women’s Studies Quarterly and Transformations, co-produced an award-winning documentary, Pote Mak Sonje: The Raboteau Trial, and produced and directed an HIV prevention video with Diaspora Community Services and Brookdale Hospital in New York City.
-Her current book project, The ABCs of HIV Prevention in Sub-Saharan Africa, examines United States-sponsored HIV prevention media in Sub-Saharan Africa.
-Cynn took a leave from graduate school to serve full time as a community organizer and reproductive rights program coordinator in non-profit organizations serving low-income people living with HIV in New York City and continues to work with women living with HIV in Côte d’Ivoire.
+Cynn has published articles in journals such as Camera Obscura, Women’s Studies Quarterly, Journal of Asian American Studies, and Transformations.
+She has also co-produced an award-winning documentary, Pote Mak Sonje: The Raboteau Trial, and produced and directed an HIV prevention video.
+Her current book project examines HIV prevention media in Francophone West Africa.
+Cynn took a leave from graduate school to work full time as a community organizer and reproductive rights program coordinator in non-profit organizations serving low-income people living with HIV in New York City and continues to work with women living with HIV in Côte d’Ivoire.

 Download Dr. Christine J. Cynn’s CV